ibm-cloud-docs/appid/identity-providers.md

 # Configuring identity providers
 {: #setting-up-idp}

-You can configure Facebook, Google, or both to set up a single-sign on experience for your users.
+You can configure Facebook, Google, or a combination of the two to set up a single sign-on experience for your users.
 By using an identity provider, users are able to sign in with credentials they are already familiar with.
 {:shortdesc}